sujith-eag/personal-site/content/docs/c/ds_qp/unit_3_q_answered.md

 #### Binary Search Tree: Binary Search Trees – Basic Concepts, Operations (Insertion, Deletion, Find the smallest node, Find the largest node, and Find a requested node), Applications,

 * Write an algorithm to insert and delete an element in a Binary Search Tree.

 * Explain algorithm to delete a node from the Binary Search Tree (BST) with an appropriate example.

-* Write an algorithm to delete a node from the Binary Search Tree (BST).
-Explain with an appropriate example.

 * Write algorithms to perform the following operations on a BST: i.
 Search for a requested node  ii.
 Add a new node.